 Having dealt with the investor's problem, we now examine the bad firm's decision on whether to commit fraud.
 This decision depends on the cost of fraud versus the expected benefit of fraud, which in turn depends on the investor's response as described in Proposition 1.
 Since monitoring detects bad firms, the firm only benefits from fraud if fraud increases the firm's probability of receiving unmonitored funding.
-Two conditions must be satisfied: (i)the investor's posterior after a high signal is such that the investor is willing to provide unmonitored funding, and (ii) the investor's posterior after a low signal is such that she provides unmonitored funding with strictly lower probability than that in the high-signal case.
-On the other hand, as mentioned in the previous section, in equilibrium, fraud makes the signal less precise, i.e. the posterior approaches the prior.
-This lessens the difference in impact between high and low signals, reducing the gains from fraud.
+This requires two conditions: (i) after a high signal, the investor's posterior leads her to provide unmonitored funding with positive probability, and (ii) after a low signal, the investor's posterior leads her to provide unmonitored funding with strictly lower probability than in the high-signal case.
+On the other hand, as mentioned in the previous section, in equilibrium, fraud makes the signal less precise; this lessens the difference in impact between high and low signals, reducing the gains from fraud.